 SMO 5: International Public Sector Accounting Standards

-LCA has no responsibility for the adoption of public sector accounting standards.
-The Ministry of Finance has led the reform to transfer all public sector accounting and reporting standards in Lithuania.
-Since 2010, all public sector entities on both state and municipal levels have the duty to implement the National Public Sector Accounting and Reporting Standards (NPSAS).
+The Ministry of Finance (MoF) is responsible for establishing public sector accounting and reporting standards in Lithuania.
+Since 2010, all public sector entities on both state and municipal levels have the obligation to implement the National Public Sector Accounting and Reporting Standards (NPSAS).
 According to the IFAC / CIPFA Public Sector Accountability Index, the NPSAS are accrual-basis IPSAS modified for the national context.

 SMO 6: Investigation and Discipline